-The Coverage Level el was as follows: "Legal • effective June 1 , 2018- 2019 (a) NAIC Group Affi rmation: Initial the f following box is f the Company i s part of an NA IC Group: (b) Coverage Level 1 Election: The Compa any hereby ele cts the following ng Coverage Le evel for the Contract Year from n 12:00:01 a.m., East ern Time, June 1, 2019 2020 , to o 12:00 a.m., Ea ıstern Time May 31, 2020 2021 the individual exec cuting this Con tract on behalf of the Company shall place his or her initials in n the box to the left of f the percentage e elected for the Company): (2) Additional Living Ex If your Company wri tes Covered Policies that provide A LE coverage or n a time elemen • 'Yes - Time Element ALE' box below.
-If y our Company does not write the me element AL E coverage initial 'No - Time Ele ement ALE' box below w.
-Yes - Time Element ALE No - Time ement ALE
+(a) NAIC Group Affirmation: Indicate if the Company is part of an NAIC Group (enter Yes or No): (b) Coverage Level Election: The Company hereby elects the following Coverage Level for the Contract Year from 12:00:01 a.m., Eastern Time, June 1, 2022 2023, to 12:00 a.m., Eastern Time, May 31, 20232024, (the individual executing this Contract on behalf of the Company shall place his or her initials in the box to the left of the percentage elected for the Company): 45% OR 75% OR 90%

+(2) Additional Living Expense (ALE) Written as Time Element Coverage

+If your Company writes Covered Policies that provide ALE coverage on a time element basis (i.e., coverage is based on a specific period of time as opposed to a stated dollar limit), you must initial the 'Yes - Time Element ALE' box below.
+If your Company does not write time element ALE coverage, initial 'No - Time Element ALE' box below.